marypiper/carpentries_talk/README.md

 ## Training Program Goals

 Six years ago we initiated a new bioinformatics training program at HBC.
-The bottleneck in the analysis of high-throughput NGS data drove our mission to educate researchers to perform analyses of their own data.
+The bottleneck in the analysis of high-throughput NGS data drove our mission to educate researchers.

 > **Goal:**
 > _Empower experimental researchers to **understand next-generation sequencing methods** and analyses and to **perform high-quality analyses** of their own data._